castillo-io/angular-breakpoint/README.md

-# Angular Breakpoint
+# AngularBreakpoint

 ##### Add responsive design awareness to your angular templates

-Angular Breakpoint listens for media query change events and updates the global scope of your app with the active breakpoint.
+Angular Breakpoint listens for media query changes and updates the global scope of your app with the active breakpoint.

 ### Demo